Film Maker Services

 Local Expertise

-Deep knowledge of New Zealand locations, culture, production landscape, and connections to New Zealand Film Commission (NZFC).
+Deep knowledge of New Zealand locations, culture, production scene, and connections to New Zealand Film Commission (NZFC).

 On Location